shmilgan/ohwr/doc/startup-guide/wrs-startup_guide.md

 };
 ~~~~~~

+Finally you need to connect the 10MHz and PPS from a clock source to the switch SMC inputs, and reboot the switch.

 For a more detailed explanation on how to configure and connect the switch as GrandMaster, please consult the
 [wr_external_reference.pdf] document.